Joan61/AirBnB_clone/web_static/README.md

-## AirBnB clone - Web static
+# Web static for AirBnB Clone

--### This is meant to build the front end of the AirBnB clone.
+- This is meant to build the front-end of the AirBnB clone through design and styling.